Reggie Jackson: Mr. October

-During the World Series against the Dodgers, Munson was interviewed, and suggested that Jackson, because of his past post-season performances, might be the better interview subject.
+During the World Series against the Dodgers, Munson was interviewed, and suggested that Jackson, because of his past postseason performances, might be the better interview subject.
 "Go ask Mister October", he said, giving Jackson a nickname that would stick.
 (In Oakland, he had been known as "Jax" and "Buck.")
 Jackson hit home runs in Games Four and Five of the Series.

 Jackson's crowning achievement came with his three-home-run performance in World Series-clinching Game Six, each on the first pitch, off three Dodgers pitchers.
-(His first plate-appearance, during the second inning, resulted in a four-pitch walk.)
+(His first plate appearance, during the second inning, resulted in a four-pitch walk.)
 The first came off starter Burt Hooton, and was a line drive shot into the lower right field seats at Yankee Stadium.
 The second was a much faster line drive off reliever Elías Sosa into roughly the same area.
 With the fans chanting his name, "Reg-GIE!
 Reg-GIE!
 Reg-GIE!", the third came off reliever Charlie Hough, a knuckleball pitcher, making the distance of this home run particularly remarkable.
 It was a towering drive into the black-painted batter's eye seats in center, 475 ft away.
 Jackson stated afterwards that the scouting reports provided by Gene Michael and Birdie Tebbetts played a large role in his success.
 Their reports indicated that the Dodgers would attempt to pitch him inside and Jackson was prepared.